 Step 3: Create the Dark Mode Toggle Component

-Here's a simple React component to handle the actual toggle component:
+Next, we'll create a simple React component to handle the dark mode toggle:

 import { useEffect, useState } from 'react';